makrai/notes/jurafsky-slp-ed2-ch15-unification.md

 * feature structures are represented as directed acyclic graphs (DAGs), where features are depicted as labels on directed edges, and feature values are either atomic symbols or DAGs.
 As we will see, the
-* implementation [is] recursive graph matching algorithm, suitably tailored to
+* implementation is recursive graph matching algorithm, suitably tailored to
   * loops through the features in one input and attempts to find a corresponding feature in the other.
 If all of the
-  * recursion is [needed for] features that have feature structures as value
+  * recursion is needed for features that have feature structures as value
 * rather than constructing a new feature structure with the unified information
   * destructively alters the arguments so that in the end they point to exactly the same information.
 Thus, the result of

 ### 15.4.1 Unification Data Structures

-* destructive nature of this algorithm necessitates [extensions to the] DAGs
+* destructive nature of this algorithm necessitates extensions to the DAGs
 * additional edges, or fields.
 Specifically,
   * each feature structure = two fields: a content field and a pointer field
     * content field may be null or contain an ordinary feature structure
     * pointer field may be null or contain a pointer to another feature struct
   * If the pointer field of the DAG is null, then the content field of the DAG contains the actual feature structure to be processed.
 If, on the other
-    * [else] the destination of the pointer represents the actual FS
+    * else the destination of the pointer represents the actual FS

 NUMBER sg ⊔ PERSON 3rd = [  NUMBER sg
                             PERSON 3rd ]

-* unification is accomplished by ... changing some of the pointers from one structure to the other so that in the end they contain the same content.
+* unification is accomplished by changing some of the pointers from one structure to the other so that in the end they contain the same content.
 In
   * adding a PERSON feature to the first argument, and assigning it a value by filling its POINTER field with a pointer to the appropriate location in the second argument, as shown in Figure 15.7
-* two arguments [must be] completely unified at the top level, future unifications involving one of the arguments
+* two arguments must be completely unified at the top level, future unifications involving one of the arguments
 * set the POINTER field of the second argument to point at the first one.
 When this is done any future change to either argument will be immediately